marmat8951/emergencykitten/README.md

 Emergency Kitten!
 =================

-This is the code behind <http://www.emergencykitten.com/>.
+This is the code behind <http://www.emergencykitten.com/> and <http://ekitten.marmat.ovh/>.
 It's an HTML page with some JavaScript.
 Because kittens are simple like that.